• Tanzania Ngila Estate Karibu Espresso

-Where to start?
 I am a big Vera fan!
 Vera is a quietly assured lovely human being.
-I discovered her coffee during Covid and alongside other Tanzanian producers, of the Ngoro, Ngoro crater who were pushing the envelope of unusual processing and moisture content.
-Glanmalure was this coffee that (to me) sang a song of terroir.
-No gimmicks, just great levels of sweetness and fruit.
+During Covid I discovered her coffee and alongside other Tanzanian producers, of the Ngorongoro crater, some of whom were pushing the envelope of unusual processing and moisture content.
+Ngila Estate was this coffee that (to me) sang a song of terroir.
+No gimmicks, just great levels of soft, sweetness and fruit.

 Top Trumps